Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-7/_posts/2001-08-01-all-together.md

 So, we should also consider what a person can do.
 That is what we did in the previous section.
 They could walk and get the timeToTravel.

-For our example, let's have our main properties eyeColor and hairColor and then the methods or functions be walk and timeToTravel.
+For our example, let's have our main properties eyeColor and hairColor, and then the methods or functions be walk and timeToTravel.

 - eye color that is brown
 - hair color that is blonde

-The person will also:
+The Person will also:

 - walk
 - get the time to travel a certain distance

-These specifications can help us determine the properties the person will need.
-We can say that the person will likely need;
+These specifications can help us determine the properties the Person will need.
+We can say that the Person will likely need;

-- a eye color property
+- an eye color property
 - a hair color property
 - a walking speed property
 - a distance property

-This might result in the following constructor method;
+Below is the following constructor method.

 ```js
 class Person {